Top 8 Eco Travel Apps

 We all know beef, although delicious, is terrible for the environment.
 The Amazon is being cleared for methane producing heffers to fill our expanding waistlines.
 If you can go veggie or even vegan I salute you.
 For the rest of us sticking to slightly more sustainable meats like chicken and swapping out a few meals a week for vegetarian is better than nothing.
-That’s where Happy Cow comes in, find delicious veggie meals wherever you go with an easy to use app.
+That’s where Happy Cow comes in, find delicious veggie meals wherever you go with an easy to use Eco travel App.

 3. Refill My Bottle

 A filtered bottle like this one from lifestraw is one of the best investments a traveller can make.
 Drink water from anywhere safe in the knowledge you won’t die from cholera.
 If you haven’t made the switch quite yet Refill My Bottle is a handy app to find drinking water while on you travels.
-It’s not quite perfect as it only works online and doesn’t yet cover every city but it is a very handy tool to have in your pocket.
+It’s not quite perfect as it only works online and doesn’t yet cover every city but it is a very handy Eco travel App to have in your pocket.